Suamere/LestoraConfig/readme.md

 - This mod is set up (or trying to be set up) to work in Single Player, or in Multi-Player and Dedicated Server, where servers are Authoritative over Local Configuration.

 ## Config
-- Configuration hard-codes a few checks, like checking if an item is "Lit", or if Pickles are "Waterlogged".
+- Configuration hard-codes a few checks, like checking if an item is "Lit", or if Pickles are "Waterlogged", and if cave_vines have berries.
 But beyond the name, you must sometimes specify a BlockState "amount".
 For example, with Candles, there is a different light level for 1 candle versus 4 candles.
 So specify them like so:
 - "minecraft:candle(3)=9", "minecraft:torch", etc
 - Feel free to request other Block States be set up for specific lighting needs.